MichaelMoroz/michaelmoroz.github.io/_posts/2024-9-11-WritingAnOptimizingTensorCompilerFromScratch.md

 <center><img src="{{ site.baseurl }}/images/standards.png" height="250px"></center>

-Let's go over things that pushed me into writing a library, as it might seem that "why would you even write a new library?", it will indeed take a inordinate amount of work to get it to a useful state, as I've already experienced.
-And why would I not just use an existing library, as there are seemingly thousands of them?
+It will indeed take a inordinate amount of work to make a library from scratch and get it to a useful state, as I've already experienced.
+Why would I not just use an existing library, as there are seemingly thousands of them?
+There are a few reasons mostly applicable to my use cases which make both using pure ML libraries or pure shaders annoying.

 ***1. Performance scales poorly for non-ML specific operations***